joshuaguerin/Answer-Set-Programming-Algorithms/Grandpa/README.md

 * The widow had an adult daughter with red hear.
 * My father marries the widow's daughter.
 * I have a son (with the widow), a "bouncing baby boy."
+* The widow has a son.

+Additional relationships that are inferred over the course of the song:
+* My father becomes my son.
+* The widow (by marriage to my father) is my daughter and mother.
+* The baby is the brother to my father.
+* The baby becomes my uncle.
+* The baby becomes brother of the widow's daughter.
+*

+Due to current copyright, the lyrics are not reproduced on this page, however at the time of this writing text, audio, and video versions can be located easily elsewhere on the Internet.

 ## Problem Variants
 There are several variants of this problem that are NP-Complete.
 Some assumptions in this encoding are: